-- Manager Pacifica Joint Venture, a joint venture between Capital West Mortgage Inc. and BlueShore Financial Credit Union, manages the Issuer's mortgage investments and provides certain financial and administrative services to the Issuer.
+- Manager Capital West Mortgage Inc. manages the Issuer's mortgage investments and provides certain financial and administrative services to the Issuer.
 The Manager is in the business of managing mortgage investments and mortgage brokerage companies.
 See "2.
-Business of the Issuer - 2.7 Material Agreements". - Eligible Investors Investors must invest the minimum amount established by the Manager from time to time and depending on the jurisdiction where they reside, may need to meet certain financial or other qualifications.
+Business of the Issuer 2.7 Material Agreements." - Eligible Investors Investors must invest the minimum amount established by the Manager from time to time and depending on the jurisdiction where they reside, may need to meet certain financial or other qualifications.